Mattb0/Space-Wars/README.md

 # Space-Wars
-A 2D shoot 'em up game inspired by 'Spacewar! written purely in C++.
+A 2D shoot 'em up game inspired by 'Spacewar!.
+Written purely in C++.

 An attempt was made to capture the old feeling of 'SpaceWar', but with a new look and gameplay